Rsgm/Hakd/README.md

 ###Setting up the Project

 These are all meant to be run in the command prompt/terminal, in the Hakd source directory.
-Any of these will download gradle if it has not yet.
+Any of these will download gradle if it has not yet been downloaded.

 View gradle tasks and help:
 windows: ```./gradlew.bat tasks```